pingcap/docs-tidb-operator/en/deploy-on-aws-eks.md

 ### Scale out EKS node group

-For TiKV, we need to scale out evenly among the different availability zones, and the following example shows how to scale out the `tikv-1a`, `tikv-1c`, and `tikv-1d` groups of the `${clusterName}` cluster to 2 nodes:
+When scaling out TiKV, the node groups must be scaled out evenly among the different availability zones.
+The following example shows how to scale out the `tikv-1a`, `tikv-1c`, and `tikv-1d` groups of the `${clusterName}` cluster to 2 nodes:

 {{< copyable "shell-regular" >}}